snel-repo/autolfads/docs/run_autoLFADS.md

     tmux

-Then, making sure you're still in the `autolfads/pbt_opt` directory, run the following command to begin your AutoLFADS run.
+Then, making sure you're still in the `autolfads/pbt_opt` directory, run the following command to begin your AutoLFADS or RADICaL run.

     python2 pbt_script_multiVM.py